 Most Sanitary Steam Mops for Tiles and Grout

 A high-end model, this Shark Genius is well worth investing in, especially if convenience is what you’re after.
-Its touch-free technology is not only handy, but also safer too — quite literally eliminating dirty work.
+Its touch-free technology is handy and safer, too — quite literally eliminating dirty work.

 You have three steam settings to choose from for optimized sessions.
 Shark’s Steam Blaster Technology gives you a boost as and when needed, adding to this product’s precision.

-You can use both sides of the included dirt-grip pads, which could save you money in the long run.
+You can use both sides of the included dirt-grip pads, saving you money in the long run.

 The mop head can be attached or released with the push of a button.
-You don’t have to touch it at all, so this mop is an excellent sanitary choice.
-It’s safer too, as less contact with the mop head reduces the risk of burns.
+You don’t have to touch it, so this mop is an excellent sanitary choice.
+It’s safer, too, as less contact with the mop head reduces the risk of burns.

 Steam Blaster Technology